 When browning the meat, make sure you have seasoned it well, and that the oil is hot.
 Brown in batches, do not crowd the pan.
 You want all the meat to be well browned.
 DO NOT flour the meat before browning it or you are just browning the flour, not the meat, then when the flour cooks off into the sauce, what have you really accomplished?
 We will add flour later to thicken things up.

-For this particular stew I chose some pearl onions (mine were thawed frozen - this is only important to when you add them to the roasting pan), carrots, parsnip, small Yukon gold potatoes, butternut squash, green beans, and the side of sautéed mushrooms (for the hubby because I love him, but not them).
+For this particular stew, I chose some pearl onions (mine were thawed frozen - this is only important to know when you add them to the roasting pan), carrots, parsnip, small Yukon gold potatoes, butternut squash, green beans, and the side of sautéed mushrooms (for the hubby because I love him, but not them).
 All of these were cut into uniform size (I call this bite-sized).
-The carrots, parsnips, potatoes, and squash went in first; then I par cooked the green beans, about 5 minutes in boiling water so they were crisp tender and added them the last 10 minutes of baking time along with my previously frozen, now thawed, pearl onions.
+The carrots, parsnips, potatoes, and squash went in first; then I par-cooked the green beans, about 5 minutes in boiling water so they were crisp-tender and added them the last 10 minutes of baking time along with my previously frozen, now thawed, pearl onions.
 If your onions were fresh, put them in when you do the carrots and all.

-Of course you can use whatever vegetables you like best, although I would tend to stay away from very strong flavored ones such as Brussels sprouts, broccoli and veggies like that.
+Of course, you can use whatever vegetables you like best, although I would tend to stay away from very strong flavored ones such as Brussels sprouts, broccoli, and veggies like that.
 But sweet potatoes?
 Sure.
 Turnips?
 Absolutely.
-Chucks of onion rather that pearl?
+Chunks of onion rather than pearl?
 You betcha.
 It's all good.